LesterLyu/The-Look/deliverables/iteration-01.review.md

 #### Decisions that turned out well

-* We Communicated and commented through the WeChat group, everyone participated and we can see the ideas discussed through WeChat history.
-WeChat communication is super convenient since it is not necessary that everyone is online at the same time.
-When someone provides an idea, the others can reveiw the chat history to catch up the discussion.
+* We communicated and commented through the WeChat group, everyone participated and we can see the ideas discussed through WeChat History.
+WeChat communication is super convenient since everyone has an WeChat account and use it as the main communication app(instead of Facebook Messenger).
 It is a good complement of face-to-face meeting and on-line meeting.
 It also makes good preparation for formal meetings.
 * We Keep a _Track Board_ to help team members to keep track of their goals and responsibilities.
 This can make sure every team member  is on their right track.
 * We have face-to-face meetings every week.
 Since the face-to-face meeting schedule is fixed on every Tuesday morning before the tutorial, every member can guarantee to participate it.